cfsworkload/blue-messenger/README.md

 * In "Space:" select your space our newly created application resides
 * In "App:" select your app
 * In "Selected Plan:" select your desired plan
+* Select "CREATE" and then select "RESTAGE" when it pops up ( it might do this for you automatically )

 	You have now successfully binded "Monitoring and Analytics" and "Auto-Scaling" services to your web application